Incrisz/uniti-deployer/README.md

 If you run the helper in Docker, make sure the container can reach the Docker CLI and plugin (install them in the image or bind-mount the host binaries alongside the socket).

 Expose the host’s port 5000 publicly only if your firewall/network rules allow it.
-Ensure `git` plus either `docker` (with the compose plugin) or `docker-compose` are installed and on the PATH for whichever user runs the app.
+Ensure `deploy_pipeline.sh` is executable (`chmod +x deploy_pipeline.sh`), and that `git` plus either `docker` (with the compose plugin) or `docker-compose` are installed and on the PATH for whichever user runs the app.

 ## File Overview
 - `app.py` – Flask app with the landing page and `/deploy` route plus command execution logic.
+- `deploy_pipeline.sh` – Bash script invoked by the app to stop containers, pull updates, and restart the service.
 - `templates/index.html` – Home page with a button that links to the deployment form.
 - `templates/deploy_form.html` – Confirmation form shown before deployment.
 - `templates/deploy_result.html` – Displays command logs and Git summary after execution.
 - `requirements.txt` – Python dependencies (Flask).
-- `Dockerfile` – Container definition running the app on port 5000.
+- `Dockerfile` – Container definition running the app on port 5000 (installs git for repo metadata).
-- `docker-compose.yml` – Compose service exposing port 5000 on all interfaces and mounting `/root/uniti-model-service`.
+- `docker-compose.yml` – Compose service exposing port 5000 on all interfaces, mounting the model service repo and Docker socket.
 - `.dockerignore` – Files excluded from Docker build context.